jadecobra/python_tdd_exercises/source/data_structures_dictionaries.rst

 RED: make it fail
 ^^^^^^^^^^^^^^^^^

-I add a test for both cases and the terminal updates to show a `KeyError <https://docs.python.org/3/library/exceptions.html?highlight=keyerror#KeyError>`_.
+I add a test for both cases and the terminal shows a `KeyError <https://docs.python.org/3/library/exceptions.html?highlight=keyerror#KeyError>`_.

 .. code-block:: python